Puppy cuddles impact on mental health

 As well as prisons, unsurprisingly, psychiatric hospitals also use animals as therapy for mental health.
 The State Hospital in Scotland, one of four high-security psychiatric hospitals in the UK, is doing just that.
 Patients stay on average up to seven years here and staff say that animal therapy helps to develop problem-solving skills, empathy, attention to the needs of others, a sense of responsibility and a way of channelling aggressive thoughts among individuals who have proved hard to reach with conventional psychiatric drugs and talking therapies.

 Here at Paws in Work we also know the huge mental health benefits of puppy therapy (and the importance of socialising puppies).
 If you and your colleagues are in need of some mental wellbeing TLC in your workplace, have a look at our fully licensed puppy therapy sessions.
 We promise it’ll lower those cortisol levels!

-Similarly, if you or someone you know needs someone to talk to or a helping paw remember to check out our Paws in Work online mental health chat service.
+Similarly, if you or someone you know needs someone to talk to or a helping paw, remember to check out our Paws in Work mental health support pages.
 We also offer an array of mental health training courses if you are looking to continue expanding your overall knowledge of mental health.

 How to develop a successful workplace wellbeing strategy